Privacy Policy

 Principle 2: Identifying Purposes

-The “principle of identifying purposes” means that the purposes for which PI and PHI are collected shall be identified by the organization at or before the time the information is collected.
+The “principle of identifying purposes” means that the purposes for which PHI/PI are collected shall be identified by the organization at or before the time the information is collected.

-Caredove collects Personal Information (PI) about users of Caredove with the intention of helping users find and connect with health care and community care services.
-Such collected information about users may be for one or more of the following purposes:
+Professional Information for Caredove users with Caredove accounts, with the intention of helping users find and connect with health care and community care services, or administering that process.
+This information about users may be used for one or more of the following purposes:

 Principle 3: Consent